COURSE TITLE:

 Assignment #1: Introduce Yourself

-Introduce yourself using Flipgrid (discussion link) with a 3-5 minute video.
-Share a bit about yourself professionally, what interests you about this class, what concerns you about your students in terms of creating a peaceful classroom environment, and what you hope to gain from this class.
+Introduce yourself.
+In 2 - 3 paragraphs, share a bit about yourself professionally, what interests you about this class, what concerns you about your students in terms of creating a peaceful classroom environment, and what you hope to gain from this class.

 Assignment #2: Peace in Literature